blancadesal/wm-tutorials-and-blogposts/README.md

 # wm-tutorials
-A repository for tutorials related to Wikimedia
+A repository for tutorials and blog posts related to Wikimedia